dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 ### [Commodity Markets and Resource Distribution](#commodity-markets-and-resource-distribution)

+How does geographic distribution of resources precipitate conflict or commerce and how does it alter the fortunes of nations?
+How do resources from space alter the equation?
+And if the primary tier of resource streams from space are controlled by private entities, how does this change resource distribution, its pricing and intergovernmental dynamics?
+Some space-commerce corporations will form transnational entities which parallel governments.
+This should provide them with the option to selectively influence commodity price dynamics in sufficient quantities.
+This ability will be mitigated without a monopoly on the business platform for operation in space.

-The global economy becomes resource-bound.
+The global economy, which would otherwise be energy-bound becomes resource-bound.
 This defining trait becomes more pronounced as we approach the singularity and the next technology plateau.
 It's propensity to define dynamics in commodity markets depends on the functional limits of fabrication technology.
 What is clear is that more proficient fabrication leads to more self-reliant economies, assuming they have the intellectual property and ability to build out industrial capacity.
 Energy is required to offset entropy of starting materials and industrial capacity is required to offset the production time required for fabrication. (i.e. 3D printing and nanotech are slow, therefore more industrial capacity is required to offset time)

 Supply chains then become more compact.
 Supply of ore and smelting will always be required and probably most efficient closest to the